Engineering symmetry-protected topological states in waveguide arrays: Engineering symmetries in photonic waveguide arrays

 In one-dimensional Floquet systems, CS can be realized in two ways: either by preserving both BpS and \textit{z}-Ref or by breaking both simultaneously while still satisfying the fundamental determinant and trace constraints [Eqs.~\eqref{eq:detcs} and \eqref{eq:trcs}].

 \textit{Case 1: Preserving BpS and $z$-Ref.} To engineer CS in the first scenario, one can either implement the structural symmetries (BpS and \textit{z}-Ref) or, equivalently, use the product of PHS and \textit{z}-RS, since $\Gamma = \mathcal{C} \cdot \mathcal{T}_z$.
-For the two-waveguide network shown in Fig.~\ref{fig:1dcs}\subref{fig:2wg_chiral_symmetry}, the photonic $z-$dependent Hamiltonian is
+For the two-waveguide network shown in Fig.~\ref{fig:1dcs}(a), the photonic $z-$dependent Hamiltonian is

 The vanishing diagonal elements ensure BpS.
 The given driving steps with proper origin guarantee $z$-Ref symmetry about $z_0 = Z/4$ and $z_0 = 3Z/4$ for each step.
+A waveguide network similar to Fig.~\ref{fig:1dcs}a has been realized experimentally in Ref.~\cite{Mukherjee2018}.
+There, the finite propagation length limits the number of accessible driving periods, and the long-time dynamics is recovered by placing the waveguides inside a cavity that recycles the optical state over successive round trips.

 \textit{Case 2: Breaking both structural symmetries.} Alternatively, CS can also be achieved by breaking both BpS and \textit{z}-Ref while still satisfying the constraints on determinant and trace [Eqs.~\eqref{eq:detcs}--\eqref{eq:trcs}].
 Introducing a $z$-dependent on-site potential $V(z)$ breaks the BpS.
 If additionally $V(z_0 + z) \neq V(z_0 - z)$ for any $z_0$, then $z$-Ref is also broken.
 In photonic waveguide arrays, such modulation can be implemented by varying the refractive index along the propagation axis~\cite{Ke2016}.